-Jesuit Father Robert W. Leiweke died on April 11, 2017, at St. Camillus in Wauwatosa, Wisconsin.
+Let us pray in thanksgiving for the life of Fr.
+Robert W. Leiweke, SJ, who died on Tuesday, April 11, 2017, at St. Camillus in Wauwatosa, Wis.
 He was 89 years old, a Jesuit for 71 years, and a priest for 58 years.

 Born in St. Louis on December 5, 1927, Bob attended grade school and high school in St. Louis and in Fairfield, Ill. and Springfield, Ill. before entering the Society of Jesus at St. Stanislaus Seminary in Florissant, Mo. on August 8, 1945.
 He had the usual Jesuit course of studies at St. Stanislaus, Saint Louis University, and St. Mary's College.
 Bob was ordained a priest on June 18, 1958, made tertianship at Rathfarnham Castle in Dublin, Ireland, and professed his final vows on January 4, 1977.
 Although Bob entered and remained a member of the Missouri Province (now the USA Central and Southern Province) until his death, after regency all his assignments were in the Wisconsin Province, to which he was applied.